Earn up to 50 hours of AOA or ACCME credit at virtual OMED | LEARN MORE

 Doctors of Osteopathic Medicine, or DOs, focus on prevention by examining how your lifestyle and environment impact your health, rather than just treating your symptoms.
-They also complete extensive postgraduate and clinical training before becoming fully licensed physicians.
-Compare physician training requirements to those required for other types of clinicians.

 Because there are so many different kinds of yoga practices, it is possible for anyone to start.
 “Whether you’re a couch potato or a professional athlete, size and fitness levels do not matter because there are modifications for every yoga pose and beginner classes in every style,” says Dr. Nevins.
 “The idea is to explore your limits, not strive for some pretzel-like perfection.
 It is a great way to get in tune with your body and your inner self.”

 “The relaxation techniques incorporated in yoga can lessen chronic pain, such as lower back pain, arthritis, headaches and carpal tunnel syndrome,” explains Dr. Nevins.
 “Yoga can also lower blood pressure and reduce insomnia.”